MatthewYurdin/First-Date/README.md

   <body>
   </body>
 </html>
-'''
+`

 ## Documentation

 ### Valid Formats

-The functions will accommodate four rectangular data formats.
+The library will accommodate four rectangular data formats.
 Each should be assigned as in the following examples:

 - One-dimensional array
   `var my_data = [1979, 1941, 1977, 2009, 2009, 2011, 2016];`